FuelLabs/fuels-ts/CONTRIBUTING.md

 If you want to run an e2e test locally, you can provide your own wallet address and private key.
 For obvious security reasons, the private key should not be shared.

-These can be overridden by generating an environment file:
+This can be overridden by generating an environment file:

 ```sh
 cp .env.example .env.test